This blog was updated April 23, 2020

 If you are choosing to keep a physical list, consider how you’d like it to look.
 This step might seem trivial because the content of your list matters more than the formatting of it.
 But this is an added opportunity to make the list your own.
 Aside from simply choosing whether you want to use bullet points or numbering to list each of your thoughts, you can personalize your list in other ways.
 For example, you might choose to include an inspirational quote.
 Maybe you would even find it therapeutic to doodle in the margins of your list.
 However you choose to format the list, try to keep it looking organized and neat.
 Aside from nurturing a positive attitude, a well-kept gratitude list can help you structure your thoughts and work through mental clutter.

 Start giving thanks for people, places, things, and experiences in your life.
 If you plan to incorporate your gratitude list into a daily routine, you should start small so you don’t overwhelm yourself.
 Changing negative thought patterns into positive ones can take time.
 The first day you start your list, you can find three parts of your life that you are most thankful, and gradually add more points to it.
-These might consist of significant parts of your life that you are grateful for — such as your loved ones or the roof over your head — and less conspicuous ones, like a stranger opening a door for you.
+These might consist of significant parts of your life that you are grateful for — such as your loved ones or the roof over your head — and less conspicuous ones, like a stranger opening the door for you.
 Material possessions can make up a small portion of the list, but you should aim to focus on things that do not come with a price tag.
-Appreciating the loved ones and experiences in your life that cannot be replaced will make you feel more emotionally fulfilled.
+As you've likely learned during tough times, it is your loved ones and the experiences in your life that cannot be replaced and will make you feel more emotionally fulfilled.